magnetarpulse/neurobazaar/README.md

 ```

 When prompted:
-- Username: `admin`
+- Username: `any_username` (choose any username you prefer)
-- Email Address: (Leave this blank)
+- Email Address: (can be left blank)
-- Password: `admin`
+- Password: `add_your_password` (enter a password of your choice)
-- Confirm the password and proceed by pressing 'y' when asked to bypass the password validation.
+- Confirm the password by re-entering it.
+If prompted, you can press 'y' to bypass password validation, or re-enter the password if you prefer not to bypass.

 4. **Start the Django Server**:
 Start the server to access the Neurobazaar Platform locally: